 Keep Your Message Succinct

 The people reading your emails have jobs to be done.
 Keep your industrial marketing emails engaging and clear, and offer directly useful content to your readers.

-It's important to be mindful of your prospect's time and marketing and especially sales emails shouldn't exceed 150 words.
+It's important to be mindful of your prospect's time so your emails shouldn't exceed 150 words.
 Have more to say than can fit in that word count?
-Perhaps use the email to lead into a blog post or some other type of marketing offer.
+Use the email to link to a blog post or some other type of marketing offer.